makers-for-life/makair-control-ui/README.md

 Wayland support may be available but it hasn't been tested.
 You need a working X11 server.

 As well, please make sure that you have at least 2GB of RAM for the build to complete.
-Though, running the UI requires less than 40MB of RAM.
+Running the UI requires less than 40MB of RAM afterwards (in `release` mode).

 _Tested with Rust version: `rustc 1.48.0 (7eac88abb 2020-11-16)`_